theatlantic/django-south/docs/tutorial/part3.rst

 If you open up the file, you'll see that South has made the shell of a migration;
-the models definitions are there, the forwards() and backwards() functions are these, but there's no code in either.
+the models definitions are there, the forwards() and backwards() functions are there, but there's no code in either.
 We'll write some code to port the passwords over in the forwards function::

  def forwards(self, orm):